 Marcia Vaitsman – Spielraum

-Between June 26-29th 2019, SomoS hosts Spielraum by Spring/Summer 2019 Artist-in-Residence, US-based Brazilian artist Marcia Vaitsman.
+Between June 26-29th 2019, SomoS hosts the solo exhibition Spielraum by Spring/Summer 2019 Artist-in-Residence, US-based Brazilian artist Marcia Vaitsman.
 Spielraum presents playable artworks that highlight the importance of cooperation and empathy, usable in the exhibition space under her guidance.

 Spielraum presents five sets of physical art-game designs, hand-crafted by the artist.
 Unique objects situated between artwork and politicized ethical proposition, they result from Vaitsman’s ongoing historical and practical research on games of cooperation.